In a NutshellDo you have one of Best Buy’s credit cards in your wallet? If so, you may have seen BBY/CBNA on your credit reports.

 It’s important to routinely check your credit reports to watch out for mistakes or even outright identity theft.

 You’re entitled to a free copy of your credit reports from all three major consumer credit bureaus periodically through annualcreditreport.com.
-To monitor your credit more frequently, you can always access your TransUnion and Equifax credit reports and VantageScore 3.0® credit scores for free using Credit Karma.
+To monitor your credit more frequently, you can use the Credit Karma app to access your TransUnion and Equifax credit reports and VantageScore 3.0® credit scores for free.

 Whether you decide to keep an eye on your credit with Credit Karma or use another service, consider adding credit monitoring to your financial routine.
 Credit monitoring can be a useful tool in helping you identify and take action on certain errors or suspected fraud you might spot on your credit reports.